erikpukinskis/direct-monetization-static/_proposal/receipt_definitions.markdown

 documentation_order: 5
 ---

-A **Receipt Definition** must make clear to a client what it will need to do to make a receipt that will be accepted in order to access the relevant resource.
+A **Receipt Definition** must make clear to a client what receipts would be accepted in order to access the relevant resource.
 In particular it contains

 - requirements for the receipt contents
 - specification about what 3rd-party signatories would be acceptable.